microsoft/dotnet/Documentation/compatibility/winforms-accessibility-changes-471.md

 - <xref:System.Windows.Forms.PropertyGrid> controls better differentiates between ToolBar items with focus and the ToolBar items which indicate the current value of the <xref:System.Windows.Forms.PropertyGrid.PropertySort> property.
 This fix consists of a High Contrast change and a change for non-High Contrast scenarios.
 - <xref:System.Windows.Forms.PropertyGrid> control ToolBar items which indicates the current value of the <xref:System.Windows.Forms.PropertyGrid.PropertySort> property support the [Toggle Pattern](xref:System.Windows.Automation.TogglePattern).
 - Improved Narrator support for distinguishing the selected alignment in the Alignment Picker.
-- When an empty <xref:System.Windows.Forms.PropertyGrid> control is displayed on a form, it will now receive focus where previously it would not.
+- When an empty <xref:System.Windows.Forms.PropertyGrid> control is displayed on a form, it will now receive focus where previously it would not.</p>

-**Use of OS-defined colors in High Contrast themes**
+**Use of OS-defined colors in High Contrast themes**</br>

 - The <xref:System.Windows.Forms.Button> and <xref:System.Windows.Forms.CheckBox> controls with their <xref:System.Windows.Forms.Control.FlatStyle> property set to <xref:System.Windows.Forms.FlatStyle.System?displayProperty=nameWithType>, which is the default style, now use OS-defined colors in High Contrast theme when selected.
 Previously, text and background colors were not contrasting and were hard to read.
 - The <xref:System.Windows.Forms.Button>, <xref:System.Windows.Forms.CheckBox>, <xref:System.Windows.Forms.RadioButton>, <xref:System.Windows.Forms.Label>, <xref:System.Windows.Forms.LinkLabel> and <xref:System.Windows.Forms.GroupBox> controls with their <xref:System.Windows.Forms.Control.Enabled> property set to **false** used a shaded color to render text in High Contrast themes, resulting in low contrast against the background.
 Now these controls use the "Disabled Text" color defined by the OS.
 This fix applies to controls with the <xref:System.Windows.Forms.Control.FlatStyle> property set to a value other than <xref:System.Windows.Forms.FlatStyle.System?displayProperty=nameWithType>.
 The latter controls are rendered by the OS.